lablup/backend.ai-docs-webui/docs/trouble_shooting/trouble_shooting.rst

-Occasionally, due to unstable network connections or container management problem of Docker daemon, there may be a case where the resource occupied by Backend.AI does not match with the resource actually used by the container.
+Occasionally, due to unstable network connections or container management problem of Docker daemon, there may be a case where the resource occupied by GPU Platform does not match with the resource actually used by the container.
 In this case, follow the steps below.

 * Login as admin account.